-Whilst the first priority of the Flight Engineer was to quickly extinguish an engine/s fire - closing its fuel lines whilst increasing RPM on the remaining engines to compensate for its loss, another critical task was to decrease the drag on the aircraft from its now, stationary propeller/s.
+Whilst the first priority of the Flight Engineer was to quickly extinguish an engine's fire by closing its fuel lines whilst increasing RPM on the remaining engines to compensate for its loss; another critical task was to decrease the drag on the aircraft from its now, stationary propeller/s.

-To compensate for this, the Lancaster was equiped with four Engine Propeller Feathering Switches mounted on the pilot's many flying panel to the right of the Throttle Controls.
+To compensate for this, the Lancaster was equipped with four Engine Propeller Feathering Switches, mounted on the pilot's many flying panel to the right of the Throttle Controls.

 When pressed, a stationary propeller would be automatically rotated to turn edge-first into the airstream reducing drag and perhaps ensuring the Lancaster gained those extra precious miles it needed to reach home safely.

-Some Lancaster's lost all four engines, forcing the pilot to push the nose down to maintain flight speed and hoping to glide as far as he could to enable the crew to safely bail out or to find an open field or clear stretch of water for a controlled crash landing.
+Some Lancasters lost all four engines, forcing the pilot to push the nose down to maintain flight speed whilst hoping to glide as far as he could to enable the crew to safely bail out or to find an open field or clear stretch of water for a controlled crash landing.

-Working independently, the Lancaster's Prepeller Feathering Switches were also wired into the Fire Suppression system and each featured a built-in bulb behind a sliding green or red warning light to alert the crew to an engine fire.
+Working independently, the Lancaster's Propeller Feathering Switches were also wired into the Fire Suppression System and each featured a built-in bulb behind a sliding green or red warning light to alert the crew to an engine fire.
 The Feathering Switches would also alert the flight crew to any loss of coolant, fuel flow or oil to an engine by flickering on and off.